googlefonts/oxidize/text/2022-11-08-font-compiler-ir.md

   upem
   axes: Vec<Axis>

-// TODO: do we really need "discrete" axes? - designspace 5.0 enum AxisRange {
+// TODO: "discrete" axes (designspace 5.0)
+// Per @madig "a DSv5 can capture family-wide information like STAT that would have to be duplicated into continuous design spaces" enum AxisRange {
   Continuous(min, max, default)
   Discrete(Vec<f32>)  // e.g. Italic